HOAIAN2/js-simple-cache/README.md

 # js-simple-cache

-A simple caching object data base on ES6 Map() that support auto invalidate cache when reach maximum size
+A simple caching object data base on ES6 Map() that support auto invalidate cache when reach maximum size.
+This'll work if all object you wanna cache have a unique `key` like when you cache user data, all object have a `key` like `userID`

 ## Install